Buy to let mortgages in the UK allow you to borrow money to buy properties to rent out. Read our dedicated guide to get buy to let advice.

 Getting a buy to let mortgage

-Unlike a standard mortgage, with a buy to let-mortgage, lenders take your income into account as well as a percentage of the rental income you will get from letting the property.
+Unlike a standard mortgage, with a buy to let lenders take your income into account as well as a percentage of the rental income you will get from letting the property.

 Buy to let mortgages are available as fixed, variable and tracker deals and arrangement fees are normally around 1.5% to 2% of the mortgage.

-You will need a larger deposit for a buy to let mortgage than a standard mortgage, due to the higher risk involved.
+However, to get a buy to let mortgage you will need a larger deposit than a standard mortgage, due to the higher risk involved.

 The risk for the bank is that your tenant may stop paying rent, or you may struggle to find someone to rent the property.
 Unlike a standard mortgage, a buy to let mortgage relies on a third-party to provide you with the money to pay it off.

 Nine top tips for buy to let mortgages

 While a buy to let mortgage can be a great investment we’ve pulled together nine things you should consider before you choose to become a landlord:

 Don’t just buy a property that you like, buy a property that the kind of tenant you want to attract will actually want to rent.
 Are you looking for students for instance, or young families?